-Whereas the jail is a massive stone and mortar structure probably added much later to the fort.
-The place was full of bats and gives a slightly elevated view of the fort.
+Whereas the jail is a massive structure, again made up of stone and mortar, which was probably added much later to the fort.
+The place was full of bats and gave a slightly elevated view of the fort.
+Spooky!

-I liked the Madhavaraya temple more as it has a temple tower and has more artworks than the Ranganatha Swamy temple.
+I liked the Madhavaraya temple more as it has a temple tower and more artworks than the Ranganatha Swamy temple.
 Other monuments inside the Gandikota fort include the Mir Jumla Masjid, the granary, and Rayala Cheruvu a man-made pond.

 Penna River View

 Also read - Grand Canyon of Khajuraho - Raneh Falls

 You can stay in an AC tent in the camping ground on the edge of the gorge.
-You can also bring your tent and camp within the private camping grounds for a nominal fee.
-They provide you with restrooms, dinner and a few other options.
+You can also bring your tent and camp to the private camping grounds for a nominal fee.
+They provide you with proper restrooms, dinner, and a few other options.